What are external resources?

 How to Add an External Resource

-When editing a Pen, click the gear in the upper left corner of the JS or CSS editor.
+Click the gear in the upper left corner of the JS or CSS editor.
 You'll see the options pane for that editor.
-There is a text input there where you can add the URL of the external resource you're trying to use.
+There is a text input where you can add the URL for your resource.

 How do the external resources get added to the Pen?